lsst/pipelines_lsst_io/middleware/faq.rst

 =====================================================================

 The :any:`pipetask report <lsst.ctrl.mpexec-pipetask#report>` tool can be used to analyze executed quantum graphs, troubleshoot, diagnose failures, and confirm that fail-and-recovery attempts (such as when using ``--skip-existing-in``) are effective.
+It can also be used to categorize the "caveats" on certain successes, like the `lsst.pipe.base.NoWorkFound` exception.

 When analyzing multiple graphs with ``pipetask report``, all graphs should be attempts to execute the same pipeline with the same dataquery.